Federal regulators are now calling the supplement kratom an opioid. So, what’s the big deal?

 In an announcement last week, FDA Commissioner Dr. Scott Gottlieb denounced kratom in light of new research conducted by his agency.
 In particular, the organization identified 44 deaths since 2011 that agency officials say are attributable to kratom.

-“This new data adds to our body of substantial scientific evidence supporting our concerns about the safety and abuse potential of kratom,” said Gottlieb.
-“There is no evidence to indicate that kratom is safe or effective for any medical use.”
+“This new data adds to our body of substantial scientific evidence supporting our concerns about the safety and abuse potential of kratom,”

 The FDA presented their findings based on “novel scientific analysis using a computational model developed by agency scientists.”

 They say this analysis provides even more evidence that kratom is in fact an opioid capable of producing dangerous side effects, including breathing difficulties.

 Kratom is derived from the leaves of the Mitragyna speciosa tree native to Southeast Asia.

 It has been at the center of an increasingly public feud between proponents who say the drug can help with opioid withdrawal and is safer than other pharmaceutical opioids.

 Critics have been quick to point out what they see as flaws in the FDA’s announcement.

 They say that the pharmacology of kratom is already well understood, which makes the FDA’s announcement confusing at best.